olga24912/SGTK/README.md

 ![Open vertex](https://raw.githubusercontent.com/olga24912/SGTK/master/resources/pic/openVert.png)

-In addtion, the vertex can be removed by clicking on it with the right mouse button.
+In addition, the vertex can be removed by clicking on it with the right mouse button.

 ### Pale nodes and edges